nishanth-567/dsa-solutions/README.md

 # dsa-solutions

-This repository contains my solutions to various Data Structures and Algorithms problems from platforms like LeetCode and HackerRank, implemented primarily in Python and Java.
+This repository contains nothing but some copy-pasted programs.